peschkaj/dotfiles/README.md

 ### Set up RAID (if multiple drives are present)

+My system is set up using [Btrfs](https://en.wikipedia.org/wiki/Btrfs) instead of ext4.
+Btrfs is intended to provide state of the art features like storage pooling, copy on write, and easy administration.

 The desktop currently has two drives in RAID 1 (`sda` and `sdc`) for the system:

 ``` shell